Regular procedure

 In Giurgiu, the director of the centre said that asylum seekers are informed verbally at the preliminary interview that they will have the personal interview later that day or the next day.
 Asylum seekers accommodated outside the centre receive this information in writing.
 The director also mentioned that in general nine interviews were conducted per day.

 According to CNRR, although in the vast majority of cases, the transcript is read at the end of the interview, there were also situations when the asylum seekers declared that this did not happen.
-Such problems were reported in all six centers.[36]
+Such problems were reported in all six centres.[52]

-According to the directors of Timişoara, Giurgiu, Rădăuţi and Vasile Stolnicu centres the transcript is read in full.
-If necessary, the case officer may conduct another interview with the asylum seeker.[37]
+According to the directors of Timișoara, Giurgiu, Rădăuţi and Vasile Stolnicu centres the transcript is read in full.
+If necessary, the case officer may conduct another interview with the asylum seeker.[53]

 Appeal